-ASVAB - The Armed Services Vocational Aptitude Battery is an abilities test given to juniors or seniors with consent of their parents or guardians.
+ASVAB - The Armed Services Vocational Aptitude Battery is an abilities test given to juniors or seniors with consent of their parents.
 The test compares a student's abilities with various occupations and academic areas.
 The results of the ASVAB may be used to help students choose classes.
 By utilizing the results of this test students may be made more aware of career goals.

 Advanced Placement Test - Students who want to apply for college credit for areas in which they feel they are proficient may take an advance placement test after enrolling in an Advanced Placement class.
-Currently, District 215 offers advanced placement examinations in: AP precalculus, AP Physics, AP African-American Studies, Biology, Human Geography, Computer Science, Statistics, Music Theory, Spanish Literature, Spanish Language, Calculus, English Literature, U.S. History, European History, Physics, Chemistry, and English Language.
+Currently, District 215 offers advanced placement examinations in: Biology, Human Geography, Computer Science, Statistics, Music Theory, Spanish Literature, Spanish Language, Calculus, English Literature, U.S. History, European History, Physics, Chemistry, and English Language.
 Consult your counselor about details.